RHarperR/SoxEvolution/README.md

 ### Dependencies

 The `hmmsearch` command mainly depends on the HMMER package (v3.2; http://hmmer.org/).
-The python scripts in searching of sulfur-oxidizing gene clusters mainly depend on build-in modules including `os`, `re`, and `collections`.
+The python scripts in searching of sulfur-oxidizing gene clusters mainly depend on build-in modules including `os`, `re`, `sys`, and `collections`.

 ## Installation Guide:
-### install HMMER and BLAST+ using conda
+### install HMMER and python3 using conda

 The installation of hmmer/BLAST+ takes less than 5 minutes with a good connection to the conda mirror.
 ```